Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 You will need to download the Live Link Augmenta plugin from the Unreal marketplace to use this project.

+For an example project including the Live Link Augmenta plugin sources in the project directly, please check the [master branch](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo).

 ## Setup

 ### Creating the Live Link Augmenta Source